Codium-ai/pr-agent/README.md

 ### PR-Agent Chrome extension

-- The [PR-Agent Chrome extension](https://chromewebstore.google.com/detail/pr-agent-chrome-extension/ephlnjeghhogofkifjloamocljapahnl) will only act to alter the visual appearance of a GitHub PR screen.
-It will not communicate any user's repo or pull request code by itself.
-Only when the user actually sends a GitHub comment that triggers a PR-Agent tool, will a code be sent to processing, according to the standard privacy policy of PR-Agent.
+- The [PR-Agent Chrome extension](https://chromewebstore.google.com/detail/pr-agent-chrome-extension/ephlnjeghhogofkifjloamocljapahnl) serves solely to modify the visual appearance of a GitHub PR screen.
+It does not transmit any user's repo or pull request code.
+Code is only sent for processing when a user submits a GitHub comment that activates a PR-Agent tool, in accordance with the standard privacy policy of PR-Agent.

 ## Links